SUPPORT GROUPS & PROGRAMS

 PROJECT LIFESAVER: The Brewster Police Department has joined the Orleans and Eastham Police Departments as participants in Project Lifesaver.
 These police departments have fielded a new piece of equipment and developed procedures to provide a larger safety net for individuals with Alzheimer’s living.
 The radio band system bracelets are worn by those prone to wandering.
 The tracking equipment can be used to help quickly locate the missing person.
 For more information about this program, please call the police Station’s non-emergency line at 508-896-0011.

 REASSURANCE PROGRAM: The Brewster Police Department Reassurance Program is designed for Brewster residents that live alone or live with an ailing spouse or relative.
 Seniors are directed to call the Brewster Police Department before 10:00am.
 If a call is not received by 10:00am, the dispatcher will telephone the residence.
 If contact is still not made, a police officer is dispatched to the residence.
 For more information about this program, please call the Police Station’s non-emergency line at 508-896-7011.

 SAFE RETURN PROGRAM: Safe Return is a nationwide identification, support and registration system operated by the Alzheimer’s Association.
 Locally, the Alzheimer’s Association is working in partnership with the Alzheimer’s Services of Cape Cod & the Islands.
 Safe Return provides assistance 24 hours a day, seven days a week if a person becomes lost.
 If a registrant is missing, Safe Return will fax the person’s information and photo to a local law enforcement agency.
 Because this program is nationwide, the information can be sent to any policy agency or hospital.
 For more information about this program, please call the Police Station’s non-emergency line at 508-896-7011.

 SIGHT LOSS GROUP: Meets from September through June on the 2nd Wednesday of the month from 11:00am to 1:00pm at the Brewster Ladies Library.
 Please call the Sight Loss Group at 508-394-3904 for more information.

 W.O.W.
-(Wonderful Older Women – formerly known as Women’s Forum): Tuesdays at 10:00am and now meeting at Wells Court at 141 Brewster Road.
+(Wonderful Older Women – formerly known as Women’s Forum): Tuesdays at 10:00am and now meeting at the Brewster COA.
 This is a wonderful group of women that review current events, talk about movies and books, give each other support and enjoy conversation.
 Consider stopping by!